evertrue/ntp_cluster-cookbook/README.md

 to the node that you want to be part of the ntp cluster

 This role should be the same role used in the `['ntp_cluster']['discovery']` search string.
-And should not need to add to the run list or attributes.

-You should NOT use any of the extra recipes in this cookbook, just use the default recipe as it will take care of all the chef magic.
+You should NOT use any of the extra recipes in this cookbook, just use the default recipe and the `ntp_server` role as it will take care of all the chef magic.

 ## Concepts

-The concept behind this type of NTP Cluster is to have a cluster that is consistent enough to run time sensitive distributed applications like cassandra where nodes in the application cluster needs to be completely in sync with each other (read microseconds) and reasonably close to wall clock time < 50ms.
+The concept behind this type of NTP Cluster is to have a cluster that is consistent enough to run time sensitive distributed applications like Cassandra where nodes in the application cluster needs to be completely in sync with each other (read microseconds) and reasonably close to wall clock time.
-To acomplish this a single *true* time server (master) is synced with the outside world.
-All application servers sync with this server (or its standby standbys in the event of failure).
-This ensures that all the application servers are obtaining their time from the exact same source, whereas with a public pool you are getting time from different servers all the time.
+To accomplish this a single *true* time server (master) is synced with the outside world.
+All application servers sync with this server (or its standbys in the event of failure).
+This ensures that all the application servers are obtaining their time from the exact same external source and are connected to a very low-latency low-demand internal server.

 Standby servers are used for when a failure in the master occurs.
 If the master fails, clients will sync with the standby servers which will maintain their understanding of time with each other using